higress-group/wasm-go/pkg/test/README.md

 2. **State Cleanup**: Use `defer host.Reset()` to ensure test state is properly cleaned up
 3. **Error Handling**: Tests should verify the plugin's error handling logic
 4. **Performance Considerations**: Avoid creating too many objects or performing time-consuming operations in tests
+5. **HTTP Request Lifecycle**: If plugin implementing custom `onHttp*` methods, follow the proper request lifecycle in test.
+Do not skip intermediate steps - if you implement `onHttpRequestHeader`, do not directly call `onHttpRequestBody`.

 ## Related Resources